anetczuk/LinakDeskApp/README.md

 - use of threading: *Thread*, *Event*, *Timer*
 - properly killing (Ctrl+C) PyQt (*sigint.py*)
 - loading of UI files and inheriting from it
+- embedding matplotlib graph with navigation toolbar into PyQt widget
 - code profiling (*cProfile*)
 - code coverage (*coverage*)